samnazarko/vero-blog/_posts/2015-02-11-the-big-update.md

 ![OSMC Box](http://progress.getvero.tv/assets/box1.JPG "OSMC Box")
 ![OSMC Box](http://progress.getvero.tv/assets/box2.JPG "OSMC Box")

-Unfortunately, Chinese New Year is fast approaching and we would not have been able to do even a fifth of our orders if we had waited, so we will likely ship in some plainer boxes for this initial run.
+Unfortunately, Chinese New Year is fast approaching and we would not have been able to do even a fifth of our orders if I had waited, so I will likely ship in some plainer boxes for this initial run.
 I figure it's more important everyone gets their hand on a device first rather than wait for the box.
 I know some of you are itching to try Vero!

 I did plan packaging way in advance of Chinese New Year.
-Our manufacturer repeatedly sent me new templates as they realised we needed to change dimensions and only right at the end told me they would not be able to fulfill the full order in time.
+Our manufacturer repeatedly sent me new templates as they realised I needed to change dimensions and only right at the end told me they would not be able to fulfill the full order in time.

 ## So what am I doing in the mean time?